otagobioinformaticsspringschool/2024/about.md

 This event is organised by:

-- Alana Alexander
-- Mik Black
-- Murray Cadzow
-- Ludovic Dutoit
+{% include organisers.md %}

 When and where?
-9:30 - 16:30, 21 November - 25 November 2021
+9:30 - 16:30, 21 November - 25 November 2022
 University of Otago, Dunedin, New Zealand

 This is an in-person event.

 Cost?
-This event will only cost your time (there isn't a $ charge).
+This event itself will only cost your time (there isn't a $ charge) and lunches will be provided.
+Attendees will need to fund all other travel related expenses.

 ## Schedule